PM Skerrit justifies housing contract for Barbadian firm

 4. “There will be a handful, meaning five or less, foreign skilled labour employed in the plant and all other employees will be Dominicans.”

-5. “This contract will offer Dominicans a unique opportunity to gain skills across the sectors such as electrical engineering, plumbing, welding, steel bending, specialty fabrication works as well as machine operators and other similar skilled and unskilled labour.”
+5. “This contract will offer Dominicans a unique opportunity to gain skills across the sectors such as electrical engineering, plumbing, welding, steel bending, speciality fabrication works as well as machine operators and other similar skilled and unskilled labour.”

 6. “This contract will allow us to train Dominicans to ensure that we have a skilled construction sector and if we must face another hurricane or natural disaster, we can do so knowing we have a labour force which can to help us to rebuild once more.”